codaaa19/os232/links.md

 <p>13. <a href = "https://www.scaler.com/topics/linux-tutorial/file-system-of-linux/">File System of Linux</a> ----- > This article describe about introduction of File system in linux, their characteristics, types, and linux directiry structure. </p>
 <p>14. <a href = "https://blog.foldersecurityviewer.com/understanding-ntfs-permissions/">Understanding NTFS Permissions </a> ----- > This article explain the introduction and basic concept about NTFS, their definitions, and how does NTFS works.  </p>

+# WEEK 5
+<p> 15. <a href = "https://www.scaler.com/topics/memory-management-in-operating-system/">Memory Management in operating system</a> ----- > This article describe about the definition about memory management in operating system.
+Memory management moves processes from primary memory to secondary memory and vice versa.
+It also keeps track of available memory, memory allocation, and unallocated.
+<p> 16. <a href = "https://www.scaler.com/topics/memory-management-in-linux/">Memory management in linux</a> ----- > This article make me understand about memory management in linux, especially about linux key such as virtual memory primer, concept of memory pages, page cache, and many more.